YoranBrondsema/yoranbrondsema/content/investment-portfolio/_index.md

+I am convinced that passive investing (also called index investing) is the best way for most people to grow their wealth and prepare for their financial future.
+I [started a company](/entrepreneurship) around this idea.

 ## 2021 - present
 In July 2021, I switched my investments over to [Curvo](https://curvo.eu), the app that I developed together with my co-founder Thomas Ketchell.
-I'm currently on the [Curvo Growth portfolio](https://curvo.eu/portfolios#growth).
+I'm currently on the [Growth portfolio](https://curvo.eu/portfolios#growth).
 You can also [explore its past performance](https://curvo.eu/backtest/portfolio/curvo-growth--NoIgwgrgTgbg9gAgOJTgdwC4AsQBpigCSAogAykBCArACxUBsA7DTXqQHQAcAuviCeQoBpAGqkA6gCYaAZjbtJ3JUA).

 ## 2018 - 2021
 I believe in passive investing through index funds as the best way to invest as